ENG-CJ/DataTables-JQUERY/README.md

 This is How to Make <kbd>DataTable()</kbd>

 ## More Info
-for more information visit dataTables.net 👇
+for more information visit dataTables.net 👇<br>
 https://datatables.net/